 Even if feminists’ infants survive this horrible ordeal, imagine the damage it does to them psychologically.
 Western nations need laws to protect babies from this abuse.
 Police should charge suspected mothers with manslaughter.
 Remember that these “mothers” are the same people who insist child discipline is cruel!

-In our current society with all its swinging couples, threesomes, single mothers, underage mothers, ‘open partnerships,’ drugs and parties, I shudder to think how many infants were tortured to death this way.
+In our current society with all its swinging couples, threesomes, single mothers, underage mothers, ‘open partnerships,’ drugs, and parties, I shudder to think how many infants were tortured to death this way.

 As soon as your young one begins to object to say, diaper changing, the father should loom into its field of view and make a deep growling sound.
 Rumble, “Shush,” or, “Be good,” in a low, deep, stern tone, not too loud.
 Most babies will look a little worried and stop crying.
 After a few of those, it should learn to lay quietly while being changed.
-If the father is not around the mother should imitate him as best she can.
+If the father is not around, the mother should imitate him as best she can.

 We now skip to when your children begin to make conscious decisions to break the rules.
-By two they are usually walking about, learning and practicing talking.
+By two, they are usually walking about, learning, and practicing talking.
 When you notice an ankle-biter deliberately doing something they know is wrong, you need to act.
 These days most Western mothers will smile and kiss the child, hug it and say, “Now, now, we must not throw the cup on the tiles,” but that teaches the child to throw cups on the tiles.

 Once again, this is not about mistakes.
 If a nipper is strolling across the floor on wobbly legs and accidentally brushes against a cup on the coffee table, knocking it to the floor, there is no problem since it was not intentional.
 You pick up the container, say, “Careful Johnny,” and place it back on the table.

 Deliberate action is different.
-For instance, if he reached for the cup, you would say, “Uh-uh, no-o,” in that same low rumbling warning sound, while shaking your head from left to right.
+For instance, if Johnny reached for the cup, you would say, “Uh-uh, no-o,” in that same low rumbling warning sound, while shaking your head from left to right.
 If he continues to reach for it, pick the cup up and slap the table lightly, saying, “No!” firmly.
 He might look offended and hurt, but that is fine.

 Johnny might spy the cup in half an hour and decide to take another run at it.
 He glances at you, eyes the target, and begins wobbling over to the table with his hand stretched out eagerly.